junibrosas/react-tyescript-router-redux-toolbox/readme.md

 - Keeping it simple and minimal for your startup projects.
 - No Node server require.
 Just build and see the index file on your favorite browser.
-- Easy and extendible extendable.
+- Easy and extendable.

 # Stack
 - React
 - React Router
+- Redux
 - Typescript 2
 - React Toolbox (hey! this one is trivial to include.
 But you are good here.)
 - SASS support